When do I need a permit?

 If you press ‘submit’ and don't receive an acknowledgment email with a reference number, please email email@example.com

 - Download the application form.
 Fill it out and save it to your hard drive to upload when submitting your application.
 You can only upload PDF, JPEG, JPG documents.

 - Read our permit user guide to help with submitting an online application, creating a new login and resetting your password.

 - Click here to submit your application online.

 - You will receive automatic verification and an application number which must be used for all future correspondence.

 - You will be notified once an assessment has been completed.

 - If your works involve closing any of our roads, you will need to provide 7 days written notification to surrounding residents.
-A notification letter template to assist with this can be found here.
+You can download our notification letter template to assist you.
 All stakeholders within 100m must be notified.
 All letters must be stamped approved by Council prior to distribution.
 Please also attach a map for the proposed delivery are of the notification for approval.
 Permits will not be activated if the letter has not been approved.

 There are 2 options to satisfy the requirement for the notification letter:

 - Distribute a letter 7 days prior to works; or